coderbee/DeepLearningCourse/Notes.md

 - Mini-batch gradient descent: Process a mini-batch of inputs X{i} at a time.
 FOr large inputs mini batch runs much faster than batch gradient descent.
     - In gradient descent we run fwd and backwd propagation over ALL training samples in a single iteration
     - When input size is large (~5 million), going over all data thru each iteration makes gradient descent slow.
-We want Gradient descent to learn weights quickly and not wait for all the input data od be seen before making progress.
+We want Gradient descent to learn weights quickly and not wait for all the input data to be seen before making progress.
     - Mini batch size = m => Normal batch gradient descent
         * takes big steps and converges towards the minima in each step
         * Vectorizing inputs helps but the grad descent iteration is longer